supar/posttcp-sa/Readme.md

 ## Postfix tcp map server

-This service desinged to report postfix to reject or not requested address by tcp_table protocol.
+This service designed to report postfix to reject or not requested address by tcp_table protocol.
 Service looks through postlog-sa statistics table.

-### Desined for
+### Designed for

 - Postfix
 - Postlog-sa